-Southport is an open membership church.
+Tapestry Church is an open membership church.
 This means that we accept all forms of baptism.
 If you have been baptized in another tradition, we do not require rebaptism for membership.

 In the mid 1950's, Olive Branch Christian Church located on Raymond Street in Indianapolis, experienced a steady increase in attendance and crowded conditions in the Education Department.
 With many members residing on the south side of Indianapolis, the decision was made to locate a new church in the Southport area.

 On Sunday, January 5, 1958, Southport Christian Church (now Tapestry Church) held its first unified worship service at Burkhart Elementary School.
 On January 17, 1960, the Fellowship Hall was dedicated followed by the sanctuary on April 20, 1975.